 When you start researching, however, you will find a wide array of food dehydrators.
 For beginners, starting this project could be pretty daunting.

 First, you can be overwhelmed by all the different appliances.
-Secondly, you have to understand a few things about dehydrating food so you know what you are looking for in a dehydrator.
+Secondly, you have to understand a few things about dehydrating food so you know what you are looking for in the best food dehydrator for beginners.

 More and more foods that used to require elaborate, professional equipment can be processed at home.
 While preservatives have had their heyday, dehydrating is the new trend.